boxine/beautiful_barcode/README.md

 Depending on your renderer (and true by default), text in the barcode is *not* an SVG `<text>` element, as such an elment may render differently on different machines depending on font availability.

-This library is currently limited to UPC-A and EPS/SVG – that's all we (the original authors) needed.
+This library is currently limited to UPC-A/EAN and EPS/SVG – that's all we (the original authors) needed.
 Patches welcome!

 # Installation